 If you had a good summer experience and are happy with the offer, you should accept.
 Often students hold off on accepting, continue to interview only to end up accepting their summer offer.
 Collecting multiple offers takes opportunities away from classmates who do not yet have offers.
 This reflects poorly on BC from both the student and employer perspective.

 If you are looking to change industries, then you should decline your offer and create a strategy for your job search.
 Do not take an offer that you are not excited about just because it’s an offer.
-You have worked too hard to settle at the very beginning of your career.
-You are about to graduate from a top institution, give yourself the time to find what you really want.
 Just be prepared to work at your job search and get help with your search, expand your resources beyond campus recruiting, networking with alumni will be an invaluable resource to use for this process.

 Waiting on Another Offer?

 If you have already been offered a job, yet you are waiting to hear back from another potential employer, look at these tips as to how you should handle this sensitive situation.

 Reneging an offer